RobinNagpal/dodao-ui/academy-ui/README.md

 Note: To create database from scratch, you can delete the `./data` folder and restart the docker-compose.

+Here is a video explanation of the database setup [Setup Database using Docker](https://drive.google.com/file/d/1Gg-KWR_OqEPLIjDMUIZmslXuZ0CUpAnZ/view?usp=sharing):

 ## Testing different Academy websites on local

 The tidbits and academy websites are mapped to different domains.
 To test the websites on local, you need to map the